Thanks to Ann Katelyn from Sumo Gardener for this blog piece.

 6) Remove pests

 Aside from weeds, your garden should also be protected from pests.
 One way to do this is to get rid of unnecessary stones or wooden boards where pests can reside.
 Another solution is to erect barriers such as fences and border plants including pot marigold, rosemary, sage, basil, lavender, and borage.
 Of course, you can carefully look at your plants and remove any slugs or aphids.

 7) Repair fences and raised beds

-Finally, you should check the fences and raised garden beds if they can support new plant growth.
-Strong winds might have moved these structures a bit.
+Finally, you should check the fences and raised garden beds if they can support new plant growth and if not, pop down to the Construction Supply Store and get what you need to repair it..
+Strong winds might have moved these structures a bit too.
+Before you go ahead and install new gabion stone fencing and walls in your garden, you might want to check how they may affect the plants you have (or want to have).
 In addition, the wet soil would have destabilized the stakes and fence posts.
 Adjust them and replace any rotten wooden parts once the soil isn’t soggy.